• Play the sound file

 A first draft of Charles Darwin's notes on evolution has been put online.
 Ben Stein is going to make a movie to protest this.

-Our ex-Attorney General Alberto Gonzalez can't find a job.
+Our ex-Attorney General Alberto Gonzales can't find a job.
 No big law firm wants to hire him.
-If you have a job for Mr. Gonzalez, please contact us at National Review and we'll forward a résumé.
+If you have a job for Mr Gonzales, please contact us at National Review and we'll forward a résumé.

 The European Commission issued a safety report saying that the most dangerous goods in Europe are those imported from China.
 The Chinese government promptly denounced the report as, quote, "a plot by the evil Dalai Lama clique and their willing accomplices in Brussels."